top of page

 Jade Silkworm of the Shang (1600 BC — 1046 BC) or Western Zhou (1046 BC — 771 BC) Dynasties — The Art Institute of Chicago (Photo by Dongmaiying)

-History and Utilizations of Chinese Silk Products
+History and Utilizations of Silk in China

 To Wear — Chinese Silk Robe and Dress